 At Flora & Fauna farm, we are obsessed with wool ; it is a truly magical natural material!
 Wool is durable, skin-soothing, anti-microbial, insulating, fire-resistant, toxin-absorbing, renewable, biodegradable, and carbon-sequestering.
 We face so many environmental challenges nowadays, and maybe we’re biased, but we truly believe that wool is the way!

-We keep a small flock of registered Romney sheep in Central New York.
+We keep a flock of registered Romney sheep in Central New York.
 We farm remotely, meaning we don't live in the place where we keep our sheep -we commute!
-Due to farmland prices rising and cash buyers multiplying, we need to get creative while waiting for the stars to align for our forever farm.
-We decided to lease land and start building our farm and business now.
-We hope to find the right place in the next few years, but in the meantime we are growing our flock & learning how to farm off-grid.
+Due to farmland prices rising and cash buyers multiplying, we needed to get creative while waiting for the stars to align for our forever farm so we decided to lease land and start building our farm and business now.
+We hope to find the right place in the next few years, but in the meantime we are growing our flock & perfecting off-grid farming.

-I'm Matt, Ash's partner and part-time farm hand charged with tasks like organizing shearing day, fence maintenance, shelter building, and mucking out the shed.
-By day I am an Electrical Power Systems Engineer but I aspire to eventually leave the rat race and become a grass farmer.
-My other interests include fly fishing small creeks, spending time with my Border Collie, Cedar, and napping.
+I'm Matt, Ash's partner and Flora & Fauna Farm's pasture management specialist.
+By day I am an Electrical Power Systems Engineer but I aspire to eventually leave the rat race and become a full-time grass farmer.
+My other interests currently include fly fishing small creeks, spending time with my Border Collie, Cedar, and learning to spin.